 Most importantly, Scrum is a proven methodology.
 As a successful and solid Agile framework, it has been applied to a number of teams and projects.
-It is used in places like universities to deliver valued projects, militaries use Scrum to prepare their ships for deployment, the automotive world uses Scrum to build fast and affordable cars that sell for less.
+It is used in places like universities to deliver valued projects, militaries use Scrum to prepare their ships for deployment, the automotive world uses Scrum Methodology to build fast and affordable cars that sell for less.

 So whether you are managing logistics at a store or you are working on the next smartphone app, Scrum is the best framework to try because it will give you the best results.

-What can Agile and Scrum do for teams?
+What Can Agile and Scrum Do for Teams?

 1. Transparency: Using Agile, clients have the opportunity to be involved in the project – from prioritizing its features to iteration planning, reviewing the sessions to building new features.